Geethen/geeforec.github.io/content/post/practical-8.md

 Map.addLayer(presences, {color: 'red'},'Bradypus variegatus localities');
 ```

 We then load in the bioclimatic variables from the WorldClim dataset.
+The WorldClim data provides average bioclimatic conditions for the entire globe between the period 1960-1991 and is commonly used in SDMs.

 ```js
 var worldclim = ee.Image("WORLDCLIM/V1/BIO").clip(countries_clip);